-Navy Pier’s 18th annual Fifth-Third Bank Winter WonderFest is exactly that, a winter wonderland.
+The 19th annual Fifth-Third Bank Navy Pier Winder WonderFest is exactly that, a winter wonderland.
 Even better?
-It’s entirely indoors, so you can have all the winter fun without freezing your buns off in the ice cold weather.
+It’s entirely indoors, so you can have all the winter fun without freezing your buns off in the ice-cold weather.

-The indoor festival begins on November 30 and goes until January 6.
+The Winder WonderFest in Chicago begins on December 6 and goes until January 12.
 Families can visit a 170,000 square-foot space with endless attractions that all ages can enjoy.
-A Blackhawks ice skating rink, an indoor Ferris wheel, and live entertainment are just a few of the things you’ll experience at Navy Pier’s annual winter bonanza.
+Accompanying over 500 decorated trees with 25,000 twinkling ornaments, an ice skating rink, an indoor Ferris wheel, and live entertainment, there is something for everyone to enjoy at Navy Pier’s annual winter bonanza.

 A dual lane inflatable slide decorated for winter.